Cyclic operads, Koszul complexes, and hairy graph complexes: The Conant-Vogtmann-Kontsevich Lie algebra

 \begin{proof} In the preceding discussion, we have already established that the underlying graded objects are naturally isomorphic.
 It remains to show that the differentials correspond across this isomorphism.

-First we consider the respective differentials on the respective second exterior powers.
-For the Chevalley-Eilenberg complex, this is the Lie bracket

-For the complex (\ref{eqn:vker_K-_lfb}), the differential is induced by the structure map $\lfb^2 (\cpd) \rightarrow \cpd \odot \sgn_2$, which leads again to $\Lambda^2 (\cpd (V))\rightarrow \cpd (V)$, by Proposition \ref{prop:V_omega_complex}.
+First we consider the respective differentials on the second exterior powers.
+For the Chevalley-Eilenberg complex, this is the Lie bracket $ \Lambda^2 (\cpd (V)) \rightarrow \cpd (V). $ For the complex (\ref{eqn:vker_K-_lfb}), the differential is induced by the structure map $\lfb^2 (\cpd) \rightarrow \cpd \odot \sgn_2$, which leads again to $\Lambda^2 (\cpd (V))\rightarrow \cpd (V)$, by Proposition \ref{prop:V_omega_complex}.
 One shows that these coincide by a direct comparison of the Conant-Vogtmann construction of the Lie bracket of $\cpd (V)$ and the morphism given by Proposition \ref{prop:V_omega_complex}.

 It remains to show that this implies that the differentials coincide in higher degree.
 For this, one compares the construction of (\ref{eqn:xi}) using Lemma \ref{lem:induced structure morphisms} with the construction of the Chevalley-Eilenberg differential.